-As a online t-shirt printing agency, we strive to create useful content for our readers.
+As a clothing printing agency in the UK, we strive to create useful content for our readers.
 As you know, we write a lot about printed t-shirts, and also about creative marketing.
 Every now and again we like to blur the line between these to present the creative minds behind the t-shirt revolution.

 So here it is: an exclusive interview with the t-shirt designer based out of Barcelona: Pablo Serrano.